The "Offers" view in the Skedulo mobile app shows the open shift offers that are available (to the mobile user).

 Shift Offer Notifications

 The mobile user is notified of a shift offer via a message on their mobile device (a notification alert).
-In the main menu of the mobile app, a counter will appear on the "Offers" button.
+In the nav bar (at the bottom of the screen), a counter will appear on the "Offers" button.
 The counter represents the number of open (unclaimed) offers that are available.
 To view (or review) the shift offers, tap on the "Offers" button.

 Figure 1.
 Receiving shift offers on the Skedulo mobile app.